narunlifescience/AlphaPlot/README.md

 | GSL           | http://www.gnu.org/software/gsl/             |
 | Zlib          | https://zlib.net/                            |

-Out of this QCustomPlot, Qwtplot3D and muParser sources(s) are already present in 3rdparty folder and will be statically built to alphaplot. so these packages need not be installed in your system.
+Out of this QCustomPlot, Qwtplot3D and muParser sources(s) are already present in 3rdparty folder and will be statically built to alphaplot. so these packages need not be installed on your system.